base

 ¶

-Does the msg have at least one tool, and ALL tools are disabled for handling by this agent?
+Does the msg have at least one tool, and none of the tools in the msg are handleable by this agent?

 Source code in langroid/agent/base.py